bjmyers/prtp/docs/detector.rst

 * sx,sy,sz - The components of the surface vector.
 See :ref:`Flat Component <flat-component-definition>`
 * q - The quantum efficiency of the detector.
 This input should be a float that ranges from 0 to 1, it defaults to 1.
 This quantity specifies the probability that a given photon will be detected if it impacts the Detector.
 * l - The length of the Collimator Plate.
 This is the extent of the Component in the direction of the surface vector
    * l must be in units of length.
-See the section on Astropy Units.
+See the section on :ref:`Astropy Units <units-top>`.
 * w - The width of the Collimator Plate.
 This is the extent of the Component in the direction of the cross product of the surface and normal vectors (sxn).
    * w must be in units of length.
-See the section on Astropy Units.
+See the section on :ref:`Astropy Units <units-top>`.
 * xpix - The number of pixels along the width of the axis, i.e: how many pixels lie along a line parallel to the x-unit vector (the surface-cross-normal vector).
 * ypix - The number of pixels along the length of the axis, i.e: how many pixels lie along a line parallel to the y-unit vector (the surface vector).